MONARCH: Map of Need Aggregated Research Study

 Secondary Data Analysis: Risk Factors for Charity Access

 The MONARCH platform has the capacity to scale beyond previous data management and visualisation functions.
 The aggregated dataset provides a foundation for further secondary analyses and the integration of additional analytical features to support policy decision-making.
 The research team has already created machine learning models for the identification of specific clusters of health and social care needs among veterans (outlined previously) and AI predictive models for identifying the risk factors leading veterans to access military charities.
-A summary of the latter paper is provided below, however, please also refer to Appendix B for the full published paper.
+Please refer to Appendix B for the full published paper.

 Evaluation of the MONARCH Platform